Can You Get Fired for Having Sleep Apnea?

 Sleep apnea just doesn’t affect your sleep at night.
 The condition can leave you drowsy and less alert during the day.
 Those who experience sleep deprivation and have to go to work in the morning may be frequently late to work, make mistakes due to poor concentration, and suffer from poor performance.
 Unfortunately, these factors can lead to termination.

-Can You get fired for having sleep apnea?
+can you get fired for having sleep apnea?

 Is Sleep Apnea a Disability?